-Robots.
-They answer the phones at our insurance agencies.
-They build cars in our factories.
-They even vacuum our floors if we own a roomba.
+Robots: They answer the phones at our insurance agencies; they build cars in our factories.
+And if we are lucky enough to own a Roomba-brand vacuum, they even vacuum our floors.

-They now can now also make personalized investment decisions for you and your retirement.
+They now can now also make personalized investment decisions for you related to your retirement.

-Robo Advisors are a relatively new type of online investment service that are designed to help us make the best investment decisions possible.
+Robo-advisors are a relatively new type of online investment service that is designed to help individuals make the best investment decisions possible.

-Not all RoboAdvisors are alike.
-Their services vary somewhat, but most will touch on these five aspects of retirement investing.
+Not all robo-advisors offer the same services but most will touch on these five aspects of retirement investing.

 - Risk tolerance: Can you shoulder risk?
-Or can you not afford to lose any of your principle.
+Or can you not afford to lose any of your principal?

-2. Select Investments: Secondly the Robo Advisors select the individual investments.
-It is not enough to know that your asset allocation should invest 25 percent of your money in stocks, you need to know which stocks.
-And usually the right answer is a balanced and diverse portfolio of different stocks — the Robo Advisor can tell you exactly this.
+Secondly, robo-advisors select individual investments.
+It is not enough to know that your asset allocation should invest 25% of your money in stocks.
+You need to know what stocks and usually, the right answer is a balanced and diverse portfolio of different stocks.
+The robo-advisor can tell you exactly this.

-3. Make the Investments: Perhaps the most boring task a Robo Advisor performs is actually making the investments.
+Perhaps the most boring task a robo-advisor performs is actually making the investments.
 But getting it done is also the most important aspect of investing.

-What Are the Pros and Cons of Using a Robo Advisor
+The Pros and Cons of Using a Robo-Advisor

 There are quite a few advantages:

-- Robo Advisors can offer high quality and personalized investment advice at a lower cost than working with a financial advisor — though more expensive than doing it yourself.
+- Robo-advisors can offer high quality and personalized investment advice at a lower cost than working with a financial advisor.
+(Although is it more expensive than doing it yourself.)

-- Not all accounts can be managed by all Robo Advisors, so the asset allocation might not take into account that your 401k with your current company is 100% in stocks.
-However, there may be work arounds.
+- Not all accounts can be managed by all robo-advisors, so the asset allocation might not take into account that your 401(k) with your current company is 100% invested in stocks.
+However, there may be workarounds.

-- Goal setting is more simplistic for Robo Advisors — great for saving for retirement, but not as good if you have multiple goals each with different time horizons.
+- Goal setting is more simplistic for robo-advisors.
+They are great for saving for retirement, but not as good if you have multiple goals each with different time horizons.

 - You need to know your retirement goals.

-Here are a handful of the Best Robo Advisors.
+Here is a handful of high-quality robo-advisors.
 If you are interested in investment advice, you might browse each one and get a feel for which best suits your preferences.

-We have provided the company’s own descriptions of themselves to help you size up their personality — just remember that this is their own marketing.
+We have provided the company’s own descriptions of themselves to help you size up their personality.
+(Yust remember that this is their own marketing.)